sakey01/blog/README.md

 ## Features
 - Sign up / Sign in with Firebase Auth
-- Create public posts
-- View public posts
+- Upload and view public posts
-- Custom usernames to know who posted what
+- Custom usernames to see who posted what
-- Like system so each user can only like a post
+- A like system so you can see what's popular

 ## Dependencies
+- tailwindcss
 - heroicons
-- tailwindcss
 - firebase
 - react-hot-toast
 - react-router-dom

 ## Notes for improvement
-- Using a state management library to reduce repetition
+- Using better state management to save time on processes
 - Better documentation
-- More clarity with components
+- Break down components better
+- Improved UI like feedback on actions